Cumulative licence disqualification

-A cumulative disqualification means that if you are convicted of certain traffic offences the disqualification periods imposed by the court are served one after the other.
+If you are convicted of multiple traffic offences, the disqualification periods imposed by the court are served one after the other.
+This is called cumulative disqualification.

 What offences does it apply to?